wswebcreation/wdio-native-app-compare/docs/METHODS.md

 }
 ```

-Based on this info the `misMatchPercentage` can be determined, how is is called and also where it can be found.
+Based on this info the `misMatchPercentage` can be determined, how it is called and also where it can be found.
 The `baselineCreated` boolean will tell you if a new baseline was created.
 This will return true if `autoSaveBaseline` is set to true and no baseline existed yet.

 ### compareElement